mvw123/Ticket-To-My-Heart/README.md

 ===========================
 CAD A had a small board outline randomly placed near the origin.
 CAD A2 removed the small board outline which allows the PCBs.io software to visualise the board correctly.
+CAD A3 corrected text positions and changed rear panel text to Golden Ticket, removing the web address -

 Visually confirmed at OSH park using the board visualisation system.
 Unfortunately they only have purple solder mask and this project requires black solder mask.